civicrm/org.civicrm.volunteer/README.md

 you'll see a new Volunteers tab for each event (Manage Events > Configure).
 Check the 'Enable Volunteer Management' box to get started.

-You can then build a list of volunteer shifts by clicking 'Define Volunteer Needs.'
+You can then build a list of volunteer shifts by clicking 'Define Volunteer Opportunities.'
 Shifts consist of a volunteer role (e.g. Usher, Box Office, etc.) plus a date and time period.
 For each shift you can specify the number of volunteers required.